nacen-dev/odin-calculator/README.md

    6. Display a snarky error message if the user tries to divide by 0… don’t let it crash your calculator!

-7. EXTRA CREDIT: Users can get floating point numbers if they do the math required to get one, but they can’t type them in yet.
+- [x] 7.
+EXTRA CREDIT: Users can get floating point numbers if they do the math required to get one, but they can’t type them in yet.
 Add a . button and let users input decimals!
 Make sure you don’t let them type more than one though: 12.3.56.5.
 It is hard to do math on these numbers. (disable the decimal button if there’s already one in the display)

 - [x] 8.
 EXTRA CREDIT: Make it look nice!
 This is a great project to practice your CSS skills.
 At least make the operations a different color from the keypad buttons.

-9. EXTRA CREDIT: Add a “backspace” button, so the user can undo if they click the wrong number.
+- [] 9.
+EXTRA CREDIT: Add a “backspace” button, so the user can undo if they click the wrong number.

-10. EXTRA CREDIT: Add keyboard support!
+- [x] 10.
+EXTRA CREDIT: Add keyboard support!